telestoworld/catalyst/comms/performance-test/README.md

 There is currently a simple and hacky html page to be able to have some insights of the metrics using the JSON.
 You can find it in [test-results-processing/process-test-response.html](test-results-processing/process-test-response.html).
 It can be opened directly in Chrome or Firefox and you can use their consoles to inspect the JSON.

 ## Pending improvements
-- Move docker image to official DCL repo
+- Move docker image to official tcl repo
 - Easier updates to results server and docker image
 - A way to measure how "busy" are the peers from the CPU and machine resources standpoint.
 Maybe measure setTimeout latency?
 - Add summarized results and assertions